Technology / Networking

 So, you might create a View that says, "I want people to only see the interfaces of this device."
 Or, "I want people to only see the statistics of that interface."
 You could even go further and say, "I want people to only see the statistics of one, specific interface of the device."

-That last View would be helpful if we imagined a partner company who connects to a device on that interface because they want to be able to see the statistics of how much traffic is being sent.
-You can create a view which restricts it down to just that.
-In that case, the partner company gets the data they need, but doesn't have full read/write access to the entire device.
+That last View would be helpful if we imagined a partner company that connects to a device on that interface because they want to see the statistics of how much traffic is being sent.
+You can create a view that restricts it to just that.
+In that case, the partner company gets the data they need but doesn't have full read/write access to the entire device.

 What is the SNMP Group?

 An SNMP View must be associated with an SNMP Group.
-The SNMP Group does the work of defining the type of access: read-only or read/write.
-The SNMP Group also specifies what kind of security is enabled during the interaction with the device in question.
+The SNMP Group defines the type of access: read-only or read/write.
+It also specifies what kind of security is enabled during the interaction with the device in question.

 What is the SNMP User?

 An SNMP Group is then associated with an SNMP User.
-An SNMP User gets added to SNMP Groups to limit what accesses and views they have.
-While associating the User to the Group, the username is defined, the password, as well as the level of encryption and authentication.
+An SNMP User is added to SNMP Groups to limit their accesses and views.
+While associating the User to the Group, the username, password, and level of encryption and authentication are defined.

 How to Configure an SNMPv3 View

-To explain how to configure SNMP, we're going to be configuring SNMP on a Cisco router.
+To explain how to configure SNMP, we're going to configure it on a Cisco router.
 That's not the only thing that SNMP can be configured on, but it's a good template, and Cisco has an excellent MIB.
-And to start with configuring SNMP v3, we'll begin with configuring an SNMP View.
+To start configuring SNMP v3, we'll begin with configuring an SNMP View.
 SNMP Views restrict what people have access to on the network device.

 The following command would give users access to all data related to the interface index on our router: